equivalent/scrapbook2/theory-notes.md

 ## Kanban

-it's lean agile metodology for development practices
+it's lean agile metodology (in our context) to improve development flow

 * kan ban (visual card) - visual representation of que that helps (not only) development team to visualize the workflow so that software delivery is in sync